jurvis/landing/posts/2019-09-06-keeping-track-of-what-to-read-2019/2019-09-06-keeping-track-of-what-to-read-2019.md

 date: "2019-02-06"
 path: "/posts/keeping-track-of-what-to-read-2019"
 thumbnail: "cover.png"
+thumbnailCaption: "This is a spreadsheet I use on AirTable to keep track of the books I want to read."
 ---

 After reading this magnificent [post](http://sirupsen.com/read/) by Simon, I was inspired to come up with a new way of processing information when I read my books.
 You can read more about that [here](https://jurv.is/posts/jurvis-information-processor-2019).